This installation is for N Scale Life-Like C-Liner uses TCS M1 Decoder and was performed by J.M.

 The following pictures are for disassembly of the B-unit.

-The following picture shows how we attached the red and black wires to the frame.
+This picture shows how we attached the red and black wires to the frame.
 It also depicts the white, blue, and yellow wires, which can be cut off as they are not used in the B-unit.
 In order to attach the red and black wires we folded up the tab that we cut off of the motor and stuffed it into the slots in the frame that are for the headlight board.
 We then stuck the wires into the motor tabs and put enough solder on them to hold them in place.
 The red and black wires can then be routed up over the edge of the frame to provide clearance for the shell.